Hritikraj8804/Docker_practise/tier_2_app/my-2tier-app-01/README.md

 Implemented an Nginx reverse proxy within the frontend container.
 Nginx acts as a load balancer, routing requests to the backend container.
 This eliminates the need for multiple exposed host ports.

 ### 2. `TypeError: Failed to fetch` in Browser Inside Frontend Container

+**Problem:**

+The JavaScript `fetch()` call inside the frontend container's browser failed with `TypeError: Failed to fetch` and `net::ERR_NAME_NOT_RESOLVED`.
+This was because browsers inside Docker containers often have issues resolving container names using Docker's internal DNS.

+**Solution:**

+Configured Nginx as a reverse proxy inside the frontend container.
+The frontend JavaScript now makes requests to Nginx, which then forwards them to the backend container.
+This approach bypasses the browser's DNS resolution limitations.

+### 3. Permission Denied for Docker Commands